microsoft/playwright/docs/src/network.md

 });
 ```

-Alternatively, you can use [`method: Page.route`] to mock network in a single test.
+Alternatively, you can use [`method: Page.route`] to mock network in a single page.

 ```js
 // example.spec.ts